 However, you can also use something as simple as an Excel spreadsheet or something more robust like Quickbooks.
 It depends on the complexity of your business finances and how much you are willing to pay for accounting software.

-6. Online bill pay for tenants
+6. Online Payment Options for Tenants

 When you have multiple tenants, it can be a hassle to collect rent payments in person and travel to the bank to deposit the money.